Couples Therapy

 What Might Prevent You From Trying Couples Therapy?

-Another common objection can have to do with the expense.
 Either the fees are too much or the time apart from work or other family duties are too pressing, or whatever.
-Sure, self-pay couples therapy can be expensive, but there are some therapists that do accept insurance that are quite good.
+Sure, self-pay couples therapy can be expensive, but there are some therapists that provide superbills to submit for out of network benefits with insurance (this varies between insurance companies).
 Also, even if you have to pay a lot of money for therapy together, that can be less expensive by far than lawyers to handle a divorce.
 How do you factor in the cost of splitting a family apart or losing a truly priceless relationship?
 All these considerations surely dwarf the cost of going through couples counseling.

 Image courtesy of Pexels